The Ryzza Mae Show

 The Ryzza Mae Show is a Philippine television talk show broadcast by GMA Network.
-Hosted by Ryzza Mae Dizon, it premiered on April 8, 2013 on the network's afternoon line up.
-The show concluded on September 18, 2015 with a total of 636 episodes.
+Hosted by Ryzza Mae Dizon, it premiered on April 8, 2013 on the network's morning line up.
+The show concluded on September 18, 2015, with a total of 636 episodes.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of The Ryzza Mae Show earned a 17.5% rating.
 The final episode scored a 15.5% rating.